 That's why the work Patrick Burke is doing with You Can Play is so important.
 With professional hockey players and athletes from all different sports publicly announcing their support and acceptance for gay teammates—and gay people, more broadly—it lets gay athletes know they don't have to choose.
 They will be accepted by their teammates and there won't be a witch burning once anyone discovers one of their teammates is gay.

 I sure wish You Can Play existed when I was in high school.

 And for heterosexuals who might be on the fence, watching star athletes publicly support gay teammates makes the decision much easier.
 You don't have to prove your masculinity by calling someone else a faggot.
 If these star athletes—essentially the paragon of masculinity in Western culture—can accept gay teammates, friends, brothers, and sisters, there is really no reason for any other man to do otherwise.
-It doesn't mean you have to march in a pride parade, it just means you don't have to be shitty to a group of people.
+It doesn't mean you have to march in a pride parade, it just means you have to treat gay people as fellow human beings.
+It's pretty easy.

 So why post this now?
 Well, with what's going on in Russia, where being yourself can mean risking your life, it didn't feel right to continue keeping my sexual orientation hidden (even if I only wasn't "out" online) when so many rights and freedoms are afforded to me because I live in Canada.

 I was also emboldened by Jose Estevez, writing for Out Sports.

 "Many of us came out of the closet knowing there would be consequences.
 We would lose family members.
 Lose friends.
 Lose jobs.
 Live a life of much discrimination.
 A life of fear.
 But did we remain in the closet?
 Did we retreat and express ourselves only in places of comfort?
 No. We opened that door and prepared ourselves for the hell we knew was coming.